zama-ai/tfhe-rs/tfhe/docs/getting_started/security_and_cryptography.md

 ### Programmable BootStrapping (PBS)

 The bootstrapping of TFHE has the particularity of being programmable: this means that any function can be homomorphically computed over an encrypted input, while also reducing the noise.
 These functions are represented by look-up tables.
 The computation of a PBS is in general either preceded or followed by a keyswitch, which is an operation used to change the encryption key.
 The output ciphertext is then encrypted with the same key as the input one.
-To do this, two (public) evaluation keys are required: a boostrapping key and a keyswitching key.
+To do this, two (public) evaluation keys are required: a bootstrapping key and a keyswitching key.
 These operations are quite complex to describe, more information about these operations (or about TFHE in general) can be found here [TFHE Deep Dive](https://www.zama.ai/post/tfhe-deep-dive-part-1).

 ### Carry.